 “PayPal has no further comment to add on this.”

-It would appear this isn’t the first they have been asked this and the solution is to ignore the question, quite frustratingly.
+It would appear this isn’t the first time they have been asked this and the solution is to ignore the question, quite frustratingly.

 It should also be stated, to those saying this is unfair, that PayPal isn’t a regulated bank and actually have every right to do this (even if we all find it very frustrating).
 In their actual policies, it states that they can freeze your funds for up to 180 days if they feel you are breaking their acceptable use policy, meaning any money you have in the account could be held for an extensive period of time, which could be devastating to many brands cashflow situations.